Forrester, “research indicates that 73% of Millennials are involved in B2B purchasing decisions, their rise to power is largely going unnoticed.”

 - Curious: They need to know the reason for doing something before they invest their time.

 Millennials are finding new ways to approach sales, using apps for sales flow management, messaging and big data analytics.
 Millennials consume vast amounts of data and with the help of apps turn big data into customer insights and strategic decisions.
 This can be a threat to the Baby-boomer generation who are technology laggers.
 Millennials like mentorship.
-Evidence show when Boomers and Millennial work together both gain from the experience gains.
+Evidence shows when Boomers and Millennial work together both gain from the experience gains.

 The ‘spray and pray’ sales strategy no longer works and is counter-productive, in disengaging prospects.
 Account-based selling is a strategy taking a whole company personalised approach.
 If the prospective customer is to have the greatest cultural and solution fit.
 You must start with a targeted prospecting process first.
 Then the sales professionals will spend more time researching sales prospects than selling.
-In today’s competitive world, a well research prospecting approach yields results.
+In today’s competitive world, a well-researched prospecting approach yields results.
 The best fit buyer purchases the solution rather than is sold a product.
 Hence the relationship is mutually invested for the longer term.

 Millennials are your naturally curious and willing to invest the time to research to ensure they achieve the best result.
 Businesses must adopt new platforms that give more detailed data about their sales prospects.
 Sales is a whole company approach.
 Adopting a Millennial mindset helps to gain new perspectives in data analysis and communication.
 Think how your whole sales team can embrace the Millennial mindset: